jonnonz1/nz-statute-book/acts/public/1975/ombudsmen-act-1975.md

   (c) was based wholly or partly on a mistake of law or fact; or (d) was wrong.
 (2) The provisions of this section shall also apply in any case where an Ombudsman is of opinion that in the making of the decision or recommendation, or in the doing or omission of the act, a discretionary power has been exercised for an improper purpose or on irrelevant grounds or on the taking into account of irrelevant considerations, or that, in the case of a decision made in the exercise of any discretionary power, reasons should have been given for the decision.
-(3) If in any case to which this section applies an Ombudsman is of opinion—the Ombudsman shall report his opinion, and his reasons therefor, to the appropriate department or organisation, and may make such recommendations as he thinks fit.
-In any such case he may request the department or organisation to notify him, within a specified time, of the steps (if any) that it proposes to take to give effect to his recommendations.
-The Ombudsman shall also, in the case of an investigation relating to a department or organisation named or specified in Parts 1 and 2 of Schedule 1, send a copy of his report or recommendations to the Minister concerned, and, in the case of an investigation relating to an organisation named or specified in Part 3 of Schedule 1, send a copy of his report or recommendations to the mayor or chairperson of the organisation concerned.
+(3) If in any case to which this section applies an Ombudsman is of opinion—the Ombudsman shall report his opinion, and his reasons therefor, to the appropriate department (for itself and for a departmental agency hosted by it or an interdepartmental executive board serviced by it) or interdepartmental venture or organisation, and may make such recommendations as he thinks fit.
+In any such case he may request the department or venture or organisation to notify him, within a specified time, of the steps (if any) that it proposes to take to give effect to his recommendations.
+The Ombudsman shall also, in the case of an investigation relating to a department or venture or organisation named or specified in Schedule 1, send a copy of his report or recommendations to the Minister concerned, and, in the case of an investigation relating to an organisation named or specified in Part 3 of Schedule 1, send a copy of his report or recommendations to the mayor or chairperson of the organisation concerned.
   (a) that the matter should be referred to the appropriate authority for further consideration; or (b) that the omission should be rectified; or
   (c) that the decision should be cancelled or varied; or